PoCInnovation/PoCtf/README.md

 ### Introduction

 We made 2 introduction challenges:
- - BIP: An audio file that you have to analyse in order to get the flag from it.
+ - **BIP**: An audio file that you have to analyse in order to get the flag from it.
- - Find me if you can: This challenge is a GEOINT challenge.
+ - **Find me if you can**: This challenge is a GEOINT challenge.
 You give you an image, and you have to find in which city the photo was taken.

 ### ROP
 **R**eturn-**o**riented **p**rogramming (**ROP**) is a computer security exploit technique that allows an attacker to execute code in the presence of security defenses such as executable space protection and code signing.

 We made 3 ROP challenges:
- - Please be nice: An introduction challenge in order to give you the base of ROP.
+ - **Please be nice**: An introduction challenge in order to give you the base of ROP.
- - Abyse me: An intermediate challenge which need you to use harder breach in the binary in order to get the data that you need in order to flag the challenge.
+ - **Abuse me**: An intermediate challenge which need you to use harder breach in the binary in order to get the data that you need in order to flag the challenge.
- - Inspector Gadget: A very hard challenge, here to make you a master in ROP if you can access the flag that we hide in it.
+ - **Inspector Gadget**: A very hard challenge, here to make you a master in ROP if you can access the flag that we hide in it.

 ### Cryptography
 Cryptography is a method of protecting information and communications through the use of codes, so that only those for whom the information is intended can read and process it.
 The prefix "crypt-" means "hidden" or "vault" -- and the suffix "-graphy" stands for "writing."

 We made 3 Cryptography challenges:

- - RSA Fault: In this challenge you will need to use a breach in the implementation of the RSA encrypting process in order to hack the given key and access the flag.
+ - **RSA Fault**: In this challenge you will need to use a breach in the implementation of the RSA encrypting process in order to hack the given key and access the flag.
- - Remote classes: A friend of you made you a little prank by encrypting your school pdf.
+ - **Remote classes**: A friend of you made you a little prank by encrypting your school pdf.
 You will need to find how to access the data in the file.
 Be careful, it's not because the filename ends with `.pdf` that it is a pdf. :)
- - RSA Cracker: In this challenge we want you to hack a 512 RSA public key in order to give us the flag in `flag.txt`.
+ - **RSA Cracker**: In this challenge we want you to hack a 512 RSA public key in order to give us the flag in `flag.txt`.

 ###  Reverse Engineering